 View the Student Affairs website for more information or stop by Union 123 or call 215.951.1017.

 Campus Activities at La Salle oversees more than 100 student organizations and clubs.
 These include academic clubs, honor societies, liturgical organizations, multicultural organizations, political organizations, performing arts, Greek Life, service organizations, student media organizations, and more!
-We are also responsible for Explorientation, our five-day orientation program occurring the week prior to F all classes.
+We are also responsible for Explorientation, our multi-day orientation program occurring the week prior to Fall classes.
 It consists of both educational sessions and fun social events; the week is designed to welcome new students to La Salle University by helping them prepare for college life both in and out of the classroom.

 The Multicultural and International Center, supports students with resources that address their specific needs and raise cultural awareness on campus.
 The center provides a wide range of academic support and personal development services and events, such as special luncheons, reunions, and employment workshops, for students from diverse backgrounds.
 We offer advocacy and advisement for U.S. minority students, international students, and students interested in studying abroad.